Aaron Mooy: 2009–2012: U20 World Cup and Olympic

-As a dual Australian-Dutch national, Mooy is eligible to play for the national team of both countries.
-In recognition of his performances with the under-20 side, senior manager Pim Verbeek gave Mooy his first call-up for a friendly match against Republic of Ireland on 12 August 2009.
+As a dual Australian-Dutch national, Mooy was eligible to play for the national team of either country.
+In recognition of his performances with the Australia under-20 side, senior manager Pim Verbeek gave Mooy his first call-up for a friendly match against Republic of Ireland on 12 August 2009.
 He was an unused substitute on the day as Australia won 3–0 at Thomond Park.
-Returning to the youths, Mooy represented Australia U20 side in the U-20 World Cup, being benched and playing one group match before starting on 3 October 2009, where he scored the opening goal for his side, a 40-yard free kick, against Brazil in the final group stage match.
-Australia lost 3–1 at full time, finishing bottom of the group; the nation's worst-ever finish at the tournament.
+Returning to the youths, Mooy represented the Australia U20 side in the U-20 World Cup, being benched and playing one group match before starting on 3 October 2009, where he scored the opening goal for his side, a 40-yard free kick, against Brazil in the final group stage match.
+Australia lost 3–1 at full time, and came last in the group, their worst-ever finish at the tournament.

 In June 2011, Mooy was named in the Australia U23 squad under coach Aurelio Vidmar.
-Ahead of the Olympic Games qualifiers, Australia played two legs, between 19 and 23 June, against Yemen in which Mooy recorded 1 assist off the bench in a 7–0 aggregate victory to qualify for the group stage.
-Australia would be knocked out after failing to score a goal throughout the whole group stage; finishing bottom of the group with 4 draws and 2 losses, thus missing the Olympics for the first time since 1984.
+Ahead of the Olympic Games qualifiers, Australia played two legs, between 19 and 23 June, against Yemen in which Mooy recorded an assist off the bench in a 7–0 aggregate victory that saw the team qualify for the group stage.
+Australia were knocked out after failing to score a goal throughout the whole group stage; finishing bottom of the group with 4 draws and 2 losses, thus missing the Olympics for the first time since 1984.
 Mooy declared his desire to represent Australia in December 2011.